bow4290/bow4290.github.io/Guides/index.md

 # Programming Guidebook
 Welcome to the Programming Guidebook!
 Here you can find step-by-step guides on various programming topics.
+Main website for Bow 4290 can be found [here](https://www.bow4290.org/).

 ## Guides Index
 ### Git / Github - [Jump to starting page](./git_part_1.md)